Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Conclusion

 \subsection{Path Forward}

 The findings of this review underscore the importance of collaborative efforts to address LLM security and safety challenges.
-As LLMs become more powerful and integrated into critical applications, the risks of misuse increase.
-We encourage the AI community to prioritize research on robust alignment, effective defense mechanisms, and comprehensive evaluation frameworks for responsible deployment.
-Collaboration between researchers, industry, policymakers, and the public is crucial for establishing ethical guidelines and best practices in using these powerful technologies.
+As LLMs become more powerful and integrated into critical applications, the risks of misuse increase---particularly as reasoning models create new attack surfaces \cite{Kuo2025HCoT, Sabbaghi2025Adversarial} and autonomous AI adversaries can discover and execute jailbreak strategies without human guidance \cite{Hagendorff2026Autonomous}.
+The 2026 strategic priorities for the field include: (1) developing reasoning-aware alignment techniques that protect intermediate computation, (2) building adaptive defenses capable of co-evolving with AI-generated attack strategies, (3) establishing evaluation frameworks that address the hidden biases revealed by the Silenced Bias phenomenon \cite{Himelstein2026Silenced}, and (4) creating integrated security architectures that combine representation-level, reasoning-level, and system-level protections.
+We encourage the AI community to prioritize research on these fronts and foster collaboration between researchers, industry, policymakers, and the public to establish ethical guidelines and best practices.
 By working together, we can mitigate risks and ensure the beneficial impact of LLMs on society.